Can Ozempic cause hair loss?

 Hair loss and diabetes

-Another possible cause of hair loss can be the health issue a semaglutide user is trying to treat: Diabetes.
+Another possible cause of hair loss can be the health issue a person using Ozempic is trying to treat: Diabetes.
 Hair loss can be linked to diabetes, and may sometimes even occur as an early sign of type 2 diabetes.

 This can occur for a few reasons.
 Both type 1 and type 2 diabetes are associated with uncontrolled blood sugar levels, which may disrupt the cycle of hair growth and regrowth.
 High blood sugar can damage your blood vessels, especially tiny vessels called capillaries that are responsible for circulating blood, nutrients, and oxygen to organs and skin tissue—including your scalp.
 When the scalp can’t get the nourishment it needs, it can’t grow and replace hair like it normally would.